The Foundational Trifecta For Resilient Health

 See how that works?

-So the very first question to ask yourself is: are they eating well, sleeping well, pooping well?
+So the very first question to ask yourself about your child is: are they eating well, sleeping well, pooping well?

 Why This Trifecta?

-When these three things are off-line they get in the way of ev-er-y-thing else you’re doing to support your child.
+When these three things are not happening, there's a trickledown effect that interferes with ev-er-y-thing else you’re doing to support your child.
 Here's why:

 Sleep is when our kids detoxify, grow, reset their hormones, and integrate their learning.
-Without enough quality sleep, your child will be irritable, and moody, they won’t be able to learn, pay attention, or respond to expectations.
-It will be harder for them to regulate their blood sugar and hormones, reactions, and mood.
+Without enough quality sleep, your child will be irritable and moody, they won’t be able to learn, pay attention, or respond to expectations.
+It will be harder for them to regulate their blood sugar and hormones, their reactions and mood.
 I've even seen picky eating resolve when kids get better sleep.
 Your school-aged child needs 10-13 hrs of quality sleep.
 Are they getting that?

 • Poop.

-Poop is something my clients have to get comfortable talking about because it gives us a wealth of information about what’s going on inside the body.
+Poop is something my clients have to get comfortable talking about because it gives us a window into the gut.
 Poop is one of our main exit routes for anything the body doesn’t need.
 If that exit is blocked, slowed, or inflamed, our kids have extra stress to deal with.
 Plus, our digestive system is our source of nourishment; it's where we extract nutrients from our food so they can be used by our cells.
-So if the digestive system isn't working well, our kids get a double-whammy that erodes their health: a load of extra stress and a reduced ability to extract nourishment from their food.
+So if the digestive system isn't working well our kids get a double-whammy that erodes their health: a load of extra stress and a reduced ability to extract nourishment from their food.
 They should be having at least 2 well-formed bowel movements a day.
 Are they?

 • Food.

-Fact is, nutrients drive every function in the body.
-I think of nutrients like the workers in a company: if they aren’t there, stuff doesn’t get done.
+Nutrients drive every function in the body.
+I think of nutrients like the workers in a factory: if they aren’t there, stuff doesn’t get done.
 Things might look fine for a while, but eventually, the breakdown becomes noticeable.
 So we need to keep the nutrients flowing into our kids and teach them that eating whole, nutritious food is a nonnegotiable.
 It has to happen.
 And if it’s not happening, we need to figure out why so we can start to make it happen.
-Many many many of my clients come to me with picky eaters so I've addressed this elsewhere on the blog
+Many many many of my clients come to me with picky eaters, so I've addressed this elsewhere on the blog.

 That’s the trifecta.

-If they are not eating, sleeping, and pooping (and doing those things well - so we’re talking quality and quantity) you’re likely to hit a ceiling.
+If they are not eating, sleeping, and pooping well you’re likely to hit a ceiling.

 You’re likely to stall out and get frustrated with all the other interventions you might be trying as you search for the best way to help your child feel better, focus better, have fewer tantrums, be less anxious, learn better, get sick less often, have more stable energy and emotions.